WeSolveProblems/wesolveproblems.org.uk/feedback.md

 Cameron Stephenson, Year 9 Student
 The Royal Grammar School, High Wycombe

-> The face to face conversation helped me understand better an dI like the idea of extending your knowledge by relating to the targets of the session.
+> The face to face conversation helped me understand better and I like the idea of extending your knowledge by relating to the targets of the session.
 Also I think it would be useful to see the solutions after solving.
 Angus, Student
 The Royal Grammar School, High Wycombe